flatlayer/flatlayer/docs/hierarchy.md

 3. **Response Size**
     - Large hierarchies can be slow to generate
-    - Use root parameter to limit scope
     - Consider pagination for large sections
+    - Cache commonly requested hierarchies

 ## Best Practices